cpursley/elmx-starter/README.md

 Elmx Starter
 =======================

-This is a starter app based on [Chapter 7 - Resources](https://www.elm-tutorial.org/en/07-routing/cover.html) of [Elm Tutorial](https://www.elm-tutorial.org/en/).
+This is a starter app based on [Elm Tutorial](https://www.elm-tutorial.org/en/).
 The main difference is, it uses [elmx](https://github.com/pzavolinsky/elmx), a precompiler that takes an Elm program with embedded HTML and desugars the HTML into elm-html syntax.
+If you've ever used Handlebars or JSX templating before, elmx should look pretty familiar.

 > Elmx is to Elm what React's JSX is to Javascript